kvesteri/wtforms-alchemy/docs/index.rst

 By default WTForms-Alchemy ModelForm assigns the following validators:
     * DataRequired validator if your column is not nullable and has no default value
-    * NumberRange validator if column info parameter has min or max arguments defined
+    * NumberRange validator if column if of type Integer, Float or Decimal and column info parameter has min or max arguments defined
-    * DateRange validator if column info parameter has min or max arguments defined
+    * DateRange validator if column is of type Date or DateTime and column info parameter has min or max arguments defined
+    * TimeRange validator if column is of type Time and info parameter has min or max arguments defined
     * Unique validator if column has a unique index
     * Length validator for String/Unicode columns with max length